Bank Stocks Fall on Global Growth Worries | MarketScreener

 A closely watched gauge of U.S. factory activity showed the manufacturing sector contracted in August for the first time since 2016, raising concerns about demand for bank loans for everything from the housing market to the auto industry.

-The KBW Nasdaq Bank Index of large commercial lenders fell 2.1% on Tuesday, on pace for its biggest one-day percentage loss since Aug.
+The KBW Nasdaq Bank Index of large commercial lenders fell 1.8% on Tuesday, its biggest one-day percentage loss since Aug.
 23. Investors tend to track the financial sector because bank stocks are thought to reflect the health of the broader American economy.

-Bond yields also slid, with the yield on the benchmark 10-year U.S. Treasury note falling to 1.462% Tuesday, according to Tradeweb, compared with 1.503% Friday.
+Bond yields also slid, with the yield on the benchmark 10-year U.S. Treasury note settling at 1.469% Tuesday, compared with 1.503% Friday.
 Yields fall when bond prices rise.

 A drop in bond yields, especially for longer-dated debt, typically hurts bank stocks because their profit margins tend to expand when there is a larger difference between short-term deposit costs and longer-term lending rates.